dudasaus/shark/README.md

 - HTML, CSS, and JavaScript syntax highlighting
 - Multiple tabs
 - HTML file preview
+- Built in preprocessing for SCSS and Babel
 - Keyboard shortcuts

 ## Technologies used